Skip to Main Content

 Experience

-• Representing issuers in more than $3.2 billion of financing transactions through public and private offerings of equity and debt securities, including underwritten offerings and “best efforts” offerings conducted by issuers themselves or utilizing the services of a placement agent.
+• Representing issuers in billions of dollars of financing transactions through public and private offerings of equity and debt securities, including underwritten offerings and “best efforts” offerings conducted by issuers themselves or utilizing the services of a placement agent.

 • Helped an unlisted smaller reporting company conduct a “going dark” reverse-forward stock split to terminate its SEC reporting obligations.